netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 ~~~~~~~~~~~~~~~

 In the section *Shipment Orders*, the configuration for creating shipments via
-the DHL webservice is made.
+the DHL REST API is made.

 * *Print only if codeable*: If this is enabled, only shipments with perfectly
   valid addresses will be accepted by DHL.
 Otherwise, DHL will reject the shipment